 Organise fun, non-work events

 Try your best to replicate the social aspect of a conventional work environment by organising regular virtual events.
-This could include lunches (where the company arranges for food to be delivered to everyone by a certain time), quizzes, post-work drinks, small birthday celebrations, etc. It provides a slice of normalcy and allows staff to enjoy each other’s company in a non-work capacity.
+This could include lunches (where the company arranges for food to be delivered to everyone by a certain time), quizzes, post-work drinks, small birthday celebrations, etc. It provides a slice of normalcy and allows staff to enjoy each other’s company in a non-work capacity, helping to maintain a healthy separation between work and personal life.

 Schedule time for one on ones